parshnt/google-foobar/README.md

 # foo.bar

-This repository contains my journey through Google **foo.bar** a.k.a their "*secret*" recruitment tool.
+This repository contains my journey through Google **foo.bar** a.k.a their "secret" recruitment test.

 ![](snapshot.png)